jeetsukumaran/vim-pythonsense/README.md

 ## Similar Projects

 Most notable is the [vim-textobj-python](https://github.com/bps/vim-textobj-python) plugin.
-Pythonsense distinguishes itself from the this plugin in the following ways:
+Pythonsense distinguishes itself from this plugin in the following ways:

 -   Stand-alone and lightweight: does not rely on [vim-textobj-user](https://github.com/kana/vim-textobj-user/wiki).
 -   Also includes a docstring text object (originally from [here](https://pastebin.com/u/gfixler)).